Azure/azure-cli/doc/cli_subprocess_guidelines.md

 This is a simple example for demonstrating the side effects in python's subsystem improper usage.
 And it's common for cli developers to build and execute commands dynamically from users' input in a more complicated way.
 When constructing and executing commands in subprocess through `shell=True`, it exposes a big security vulnerability to potential malicious users outside.

-## Mitigating Security Vulnerability When Calling subsystem Commands
+## Mitigating Security Vulnerability When Calling Subsystem Commands

 There are several aspects of security practices that developers need to have in mindset to safeguard their cli modules from command injection attacks.